surinder2000/automation_through_containerized_jenkins/README.md

 ### 3. Let's create the jobs in the jenkins for automation
 #### Job 1: Pull the code from github repository as soon as developer commit
-* In Source Control Management seciton put the Github repository url and branch name
+* In Source Control Management section put the Github repository url and branch name

 ![Git configuration](https://github.com/surinder2000/automation_through_containerized_jenkins/blob/master/job11.jpg)